isa-ulisboa/msc-gis/exercises/msc-gis-assignment_1.md

 The general goal is to determine the regions vulnerable to the flood risk due to river overflow during the raining season.

-Suppose that the vulnerable regions to river flooding are those with height less than or equal to 17.0m that the main existing river can reach when overflow occurs.
+Suppose that the vulnerable regions to river flooding are those with height less than or equal to 17.0 m that the main existing river can reach when overflow occurs.
 The study area extent is defined by the following ETRS PT-TM06 coordinate values:
 ```
-Xmin= -61800,0 m; Ymin = 37000,0 m; Xmax = -26300,0 m; Ymax = 70000,0 m.
+Xmin= -61800.0 m; Ymin = 37000.0 m; Xmax = -26300.0 m; Ymax = 70000.0 m.
 ```

-Download the SRTM DEM available at http://earthexplorer.usgs.gov/ as input data.
-Consider only the part of the river that gds River represents.
+Download the SRTM DEM available at [http://earthexplorer.usgs.gov/](http://earthexplorer.usgs.gov/) as input data.
+Consider only the part of the river that gds `River` (in geopackage `Territory`) represents.

 Store all the vector gds created to solve this problem in one file (GeoPackage file format) named `Probl1<student number>`, under a folder named DataOut. \<student number\> is the ISA’s student number of one student undersigning the assignment.

 Store all the raster gds created to solve this problem in GeoTiff file format under a folder named DataOut.

-**1.** Create one vector gds representing all vulnerable regions to river flooding in the study area using CRS ETRS-TM06 (EPSG: 3763) and calculate the total area (unit: km2) of all these vulnerable regions.
+**1.1.** Create one vector gds representing all vulnerable regions to river flooding in the study area using CRS ETRS-TM06 (EPSG: 3763) and calculate the total area (unit: km<sup>2</sup>) of all these vulnerable regions.

-**2.** Create one vector gds representing all vulnerable regions from 1. classified as high risk if height is less than 10m, moderate risk if height is greater than or equal to 10m and less than 15m, and low risk otherwise.
+**1.2.** Create one vector gds representing all vulnerable regions from 1. classified as high risk if height is less than 10 m, moderate risk if height is greater than or equal to 10m and less than 15 m, and low risk otherwise.
 Calculate the total area (unit: ha) of vulnerable regions in each class risk.

-**3.** Include a diagram representing the integrated solution for Problems 01 and 02.
+**1.3.** Include a diagram representing the integrated solution for Problems 1.1. and 1.2.

 <br>